who i am

 Until I found dance.
 After I moved to NYC for graduate school at 22, my very cute white boyfriend from college broke up with me.
 Feeling alone in a new city, new home, and now losing my relationship, I spiraled into a depression.
 I remember walking outside thinking the world was doomed and we’re all gonna die.
 So I decided to dream big to encourage my happiness, to choose a dream that I had as a kid – and it was to be a dancer.
 At 22, I began dancing obsessively and started to feel more connected, more hopeful, more able to express myself.
 The problem was, I still didn’t feel safe.
 I was spending probably $10K of my grad school stipend on dance classes per year and, while I felt freer in my dancing, I felt out of place at most of the classes I took.

 At 27, I got into the STREB Extreme Action company and felt exhilarated to be chosen.
 On a daily basis, I confronted my fears of heights and fear of death, jumping from 20ft platforms and I truly was an action hero.
 Despite being chosen to be in the company and despite their efforts to include me and understand me, I felt I never fit inI couldn’t feel comfortable with their extreme levels of self-expression, and it was just uncomfortable for me most of the time.
 Even with the death-defying stunts, my biggest fear was of the other people around me.
 My biggest fear was being misunderstood, just as it was in childhood.
 Key moments from my time in that company include: that time i got voted straightest STREB company member (“wtf, I’m queer!” is what i was thinking, but i was not out at the time), that time company members surprise raided my room on tour in the middle of the night, waking me up in the middle of the night obviously not knowing about my childhood trauma experienced in the dark, and that time I first met the company and literally didn’t say one word the entire day of meeting them.
-Looking back, I can see how I was exactly like all the other company members and how they made so many efforts to make me feel more comfortable, but I just didn’t have (internally or externally) what I needed to feel comfortable.
+Looking back, I can see how I was exactly like all the other company members and how they made so many efforts to make me feel more comfortable, but I just didn’t have (internally and most importantly, externally) what I needed to feel comfortable – what I required to be safe.
 And yet, our collective-risk-taking, being included in this superhuman group of queer and neurodivergent and quirky and flamboyant humans owning their self-expression, expressing our strength regardless of gender, forever imbued me with a sense of power – even if I didn’t, at the time, feel a sense of true belonging.

 And then I started studying my body/nervous system and discovered practices of deep connection that my body truly needed to feel safe & started consistently practicing meeting my needs.
 I finally understood that I needed a new type of environment in order to feel safe.
 I realized I needed to leave certain spaces, completely change others, and either find or create new spaces in order to meet my needs.
 I understood how certain spaces were no good for me and that I needed to create a new one.
 I began to learn how being in tune with our needs is a clear gateway to creating what we desire.
 I began to realize that there was never anything wrong with me – but with the environments that were not meeting my needs.
 I dove further into the discovery of my needs – based on my “neurotype”, based on health conditions, based on numerology, astrology, human design – based on who I am and how I am.
 And I began to dive deeper into the understanding that there was nothing wrong with me by reading the work of my lineage of artist-activist-spiritual-educator humans (e.g., Audre Lorde, bell hooks, Maya Angelou, Rev. Angel kyodo Williams, etc.) who call us to deconstruct systems of conditioning and oppression in the process of liberation.
 I learned this process of deconstruction is a central process for me to uncover where my own patterns of disconnecting from myself and others truly came from.